10 Tips For Holiday Shopping Success – Small Business Saturday® And Beyond

 10.Turn holiday customers into regular customers.
 You worked hard to get someone to come to your physical or online location, so find ways to stay in touch with them year round.
 Look for ways to collect their contact information, especially email addresses and social media handles.
 You can do that through offering small gifts or discounts when they make a purchase.
 Ask for permission to add their names to your email newsletter and request they follow you on social media, so you can connect with them in the New Year to let them know of future sales, special events, and new products or services.

-I want to help you make this Small Business Saturday and the 2016 holiday season a success and to keep that success going into the New Year.
-With just a few simple steps, you can help set yourself up for success now and in 2017.
+I want to help you make Small Business Saturday and the holiday season a success and to keep that success going into the New Year.
+With just a few simple steps, you can help set yourself up for success now and in the months to come.

 Copyright, Rhonda Abrams, 2016